-Letter from Joseph E. Miller, Jr., Legal Administrative Specialist, OPM, to Dean T. Hara (June 24, 2008).
+Letter from Joseph E. Miller, Jr., Legal Administrative Specialist, OPM, to Dean T.

+Hara (June 24, 2008).

-- 171. Dean timely re-filed an appeal to the MSPB based upon OPM's new reconsideration decision. - 172.
-Following a one-day hearing in October 2008, Chief Administrative Judge William L. Boulden issued a decision on Dean's appeal on December 17, 2008.
+157. Dean timely re-filed an appeal to the MSPB based upon OPM's new reconsideration decision.

+158. Following a one-day hearing in October 2008, Chief Administrative

+Judge William L. Boulden issued a decision on Dean's appeal on December 17, 2008.

 Dean T. Hara v.
 Office of Personnel Management (CSF3067396), Docket No. PH-0831-08-0099-I-2.

-- 173. Judge Boulden's decision determined that Dean was not legally eligible for a federal spousal survivor annuity for the sole reason that, by virtue of DOMA, 1 U.S.C.§ 7, Dean and Gerry did not have a "marriage" and Dean was not a "spouse" for purposes of the relevant statutes governing federal spousal survivor annuities. - 174.
-Judge Boulden also determined that Congressman Studds was not subject to a two-year election requirement for naming Dean as a survivor annuitant because "pursuant to DOMA, [Dean] was not 'married' to Congressman Studds and they were not 'spouses.'" - 175.
-Judge Boulden also found that Congressman Studds intended for Dean to have the benefit of a spousal survivor annuity if that was legally possible.
-As a result, even if an election by Congressman Studds were required, Judge Boulden determined that the election would be considered to have been timely made and that OPM would be estopped from relying on any asserted failure of election. - 176.
-Judge Boulden's Initial Decision of December 17, 2008, became final on January 21, 2009. - 177.
-Dean filed a timely appeal of the MSPB decision in the United States Court of Appeals for the Federal Circuit. - 178.
-OPM did not appeal any aspect of the MSPB decision nor did it file a cross appeal in response to the appeal filed by Dean in the Federal Circuit. - 179.
-The appellate process in the Federal Circuit on Dean's appeal has been stayed pending disposition of this action. - 180.
-Because the MSPB record demonstrated that Congressman Studds intended to provide Dean with all the federal employment-related benefits available to a spouse, Dean applied to OPM for federal health insurance benefits available to a surviving spouse by Express Mail letter dated January 20, 2009.
+159. Judge Boulden's decision determined that Dean was not legally eligible for a federal spousal survivor annuity for the sole reason that, by virtue of DOMA, 1 U.S.C.§ 7, Dean and Gerry did not have a "marriage" and Dean was not a "spouse" for purposes of the relevant statutes governing federal spousal survivor annuities.

+160. Judge Boulden also determined that it was beyond the purview of the MSPB to determine the constitutionality of 1 U.S.C. § 7.

+161. Judge Boulden also determined that Congressman Studds was not subject to a two-year election requirement for naming Dean as a survivor annuitant because "pursuant to DOMA, [Dean] was not 'married' to Congressman Studds and they were not 'spouses.'"

+162. Judge Boulden also found that Congressman Studds intended for Dean to have the benefit of a spousal survivor annuity if that was legally possible.
+As a result, even if an election by Congressman Studds were required, Judge Boulden determined that the election would be considered to have been timely made and that OPM would be estopped from relying on any asserted failure of election.

+163. Judge Boulden's Initial Decision of December 17, 2008, became final on January 21, 2009.

+164. As a result of the actions of OPM, which were based solely on the existence and operation of DOMA, 1 U.S.C. § 7, Dean has been denied a spousal survivor annuity available to the surviving spouses of eligible federal employees within the CSRS system who, like Congressman Studds, intended to create such a spousal annuity for their spouses.

+165. As a result of this exclusion from the spousal survivor annuity, Dean has suffered substantial ongoing financial harm.

+166. Because the MSPB record demonstrated that Congressman Studds intended to provide Dean with all the federal employment-related benefits available to a spouse, Dean applied to OPM for federal health insurance benefits available to a surviving spouse by Express Mail letter dated January 20, 2009.
 Letter from Dean T. Hara to Retirement Operations Center, OPM (Jan.
 20, 2009).

-- 181. That letter, dated January 20, 2009, was delivered to the OPM Retirement Operations Center on January 21, 2009. - 182.
-On April 6, 2009, OPM denied Dean's claim for federal health insurance benefits as the surviving spouse of Congressman Studds on the grounds that Congressman Studds did not elect such benefits for Dean.
-Letter from Karl M. Bartley, Retirement Benefits Branch, Office of Personnel Management, to Dean Hara, April 6, 2009. - 183.
-Dean requested reconsideration of this denial on May 4, 2009.
-Letter from Dean Hara to Office of Personnel Management, Retirement Operations Center, Boyers, PA, May 4, 2009. - 184.
-OPM affirmed its initial denial of Dean's claim for federal health insurance benefits as the surviving spouse of Congressman Studds in a final decision dated June 18, 2009.
-Letter from Joseph E. Miller, Jr., Legal Administrative Specialist, Disability, Reconsideration and Appeals Group, Office of Personnel Management, to Dean Hara, June 18, 2009.
+167. That letter dated January 20, 2009, was delivered to the OPM Retirement Operations Center on January 21, 2009.

+168. Dean presented to OPM his claim for federal health insurance benefits as the surviving spouse of Congressman Studds, who intended to establish the availability of such insurance benefit for Dean.

+169. Based upon Dean's prior interactions with OPM, as well as the interactions of others with OPM, including plaintiff Nancy Gill and Martin Koski, it is clear that OPM will deny Dean's request for health insurance coverage and cite DOMA, 1 U.S.C. § 7, as OPM has done to date both privately and publicly in a variety of settings.